Annual Governance Statement for the Governing Body

 The work that we have done on our committee and as the full governing body

-The Governing Board has had a particularly busy year, following on from a successful Ofsted inspection in January 2016.
+The Governing Board has had a particularly busy year, following on from a successful Ofsted inspection in January 2016 we have sought to explore means of collaboration with other local schools to enhance our designated leadership capacity.
+This resulted in a collaborative partnership with Kirkby Malham Primary School in September 2018 with a view to forming a Federated partnership in 2019.
 In our last Inspection the school was judged to be “good” in all areas.
 In our previous two Ofsted inspections our school has been judged as Good with Outstanding features.

 Prompted by our recent inspection the governors take note of the areas for further improvement and work in partnership with the headteacher and staff to proactively address any areas that have been identified.